lock3/wg21/p2258/paper.md

 and `x` must reflect a class or namespace.
 P0634 identified a number of cases where extra annotations could be elided [@P0634R1].

-Note that allowing the ellision of the 2nd `typename` above effectively means that we would need a new splice notation as `(x)` is not a viable choice.
+Note that allowing the elision of the 2nd `typename` above effectively means that we would need a new splice notation as `(x)` is not a viable choice.

 ## P2237 {#eval.p2237}